Science Learning Hub logo

 See the Royal Society Te Apārangi website for the report Plastics in the Environment and other resources.

-Visit the Office of the Prime Minister’s Chief Science Advisor website for information about Plastics and the environment and the Rethinking plastics report.
+Visit The Prime Minister’s Chief Science Advisor archived website for information about Plastics and the environment and the Rethinking plastics report.

 Find out more about the LittaTrap and how it works.